ttinoco/PFNET/python/docs/problems.rst

 Voltage angle regularization
 ----------------------------

-This function has type :data:`FUNC_TYPE_REG_VANG <pfnet.FUNC_TYPE_REG_VANG>`.
+This function is associated with the string ``'voltage angle regularization'``.
 It penalizes large bus voltage angles and voltage angle differences across branches.
 It is defined by the expression

 .. math::